Backup Infrastructure for Replication

-In the replication process, WAN accelerators are responsible for global data caching and deduplication.
+In the replication process, WAN accelerators are responsible for global data caching.
 To use WAN acceleration, you must deploy two WAN accelerators in the following manner:

 - The source WAN accelerator must be deployed in the source side, close to the source host or off-host backup proxy.